 7. iSanook Female Hostel

-- Friendly staff assisting with local tips and tour bookings.
+- Helpful staff offering local tips and travel advice

 Check Prices on Hostelworld